hmsk/vite-plugin-elm/example/README.md

 - `/`: A sample page of `Browser.document`
 - `/application.html`: A sample page of `Browser.application` with assets helpers
-- `/elements.html`: A sample page of `Browser.elements` by a combined multiple build
+- `/elements.html`: A sample page of `Browser.element` by a combined multiple build

 ## Production build